 Market pioneers—the first mover in a market that creates a new and compelling offer—are awesome and they get a lot of benefit from being early.
 Think Coca-Cola.

 But we all like variety and choice, right?
 We want more than one kind of car, more than one kind of hotel, more than one kind of coffee.
 The stress of not being a market pioneer is real, but something we shouldn't stress about.
 Especially if it's something that can't be helped.

 My answer, in case you wondered, is always this:

 No, the good product ideas aren't all taken.
 There's tons of room to innovate.

 In 2011 I was telling people that the only plugin to buy—of all the plugins out there, not just form plugins—was Gravity Forms.
+It was a category creator and winner.
 People told the Ninja Forms folks that there was no room to step into the space.
 And that was a few years ago.

-But if you look at their growth in the last 18 months—just the last 18 months—you’ll see they’ve gone from 200k installs to over 700k active installations.
-For the people who don’t do math in their heads, that’s 350% growth.
+But then you'd have to look at their growth in 2015 & 2016 – years after Gravity Forms had taken that corner of the market.
+In a period of 18 months they went from 200k installs to over 700k active installations.
+That's 350% growth.
 In 18 months!
-Years after people had heard of and were using a competitor’s product.
+Years after people had heard of and were using a competitor's product.